The Codeberg Documentation website is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.

 This article will guide you through integrating Codeberg with Read the Docs to allow automatic build of your documentation.
 It will show you how to connect Read the Docs to a Git repository hosted on Codeberg.
 To learn how Read the Docs works, take a look at the official Documentation.

-Gitea/Forgejo is currenly not official supported by Read the Docs, so this may break in the future.
+Forgejo is currently not official supported by Read the Docs, so this may break in the future.

 If you do not have an account yet, you must sign up with readthedocs first.